tweakch/protodown/protodown.md

 ---

 # By the way...
-protodown looks for the `# protodown` header and parses that section until it finds the horizontal line tag `---`.
+protodown looks for the `# protodown` header and parses that section down to the horizontal line tag `---`.